 Burst copper pipe

 Burst copper water pipes are caused by water pressure inside the pipes.
-If it gets too much, for example during colder temperatures where it freezes and the frozen water expands, the pipe can burst/break open.
-This results in notable damage, that can potentially require repairs, and in more serious cases, a full system change; not to mention a clean-up job on your hands!
-This is more common with unprotected pipes but can also happen to existing protected systems.
+If it gets too much, for example, during colder temperatures where the pipe freezes, and the frozen water expands, the pipe can burst/break open.
+This results in notable damage that can potentially require repairs, and in more serious cases, a full system change.
+Not to mention a clean-up job on your hands!
+This is more common with unprotected pipes, but it can also happen to existing protected systems.

 How to repair a leaking copper water pipe

-Repairing leaks in copper pipes is not a one size fits all job.
+Repairing leaks in copper pipes is not a one-size-fits-all job.
 There are various ways to repair a leaking copper pipe, both temporarily and permanently.
 It depends on the level of damage you’re faced with.
-Once you have identified where the leak is coming from, you can begin your repair.
-Find out how to do short and long-term repairs via the list below.
+Once you have identified the location of the leak, you can begin your repair.
+Learn short and long-term repairs via the list below.

 Pipe clamp

-This method is a fantastic temporary solution if you’re waiting for the parts to do your repair or if you’re waiting for an appointment with your local tradesmen to complete the job.
+This method is a fantastic temporary solution if you’re waiting for the parts to do your repair or if you’re waiting for an appointment with your local tradesperson to complete the job.

 What you need:

-All you need to do is know the size of your copper pipe and choose the clamp that will fit around said pipe.
+All you need is the size of your copper pipe, then choose the clamp that will fit around it.
 The Kibosh repair clamp is a popular choice favoured by many DIYers and those in the trade.
-Once you have that all ready, all you need to do is clamp on the product to the leaking area of the pipe and voila! temporary pipe repair.
+Once you have that all ready, clamp the product to the leaking area of the pipe and voila! temporary pipe repair.
 It’s also one of the products that can be reused in the event of another leak.
-So not only is it time-saving but cost-effective too.
+So, not only is it time-saving but cost-effective, too.
 It’s important to note that the clamp(s) must be removed before the permanent repair is done.

 Soldering pinholes

 Pinhole leaks are small but still damaging.
-This solution could be a nice temporary easy fix to ensure your system can work efficiently while you wait to perform a permanent fix.
+This solution could be a nice temporary, easy fix to ensure your system works efficiently while you wait to perform a permanent fix.

 What you need:

 Turn off the water at the mains to ensure no water is coming through and drain excess water from the lowest point in the house.
 Once that’s done, clean the pipe with an abrasive cloth material and wipe over some soldering flux to prepare for soldering.
 Now begin to solder the hole shut.
-At this point, the flux should be changing colour as you solder up the hole.
-You can now use the water as intended but you will need to make sure a permanent repair is in place as soon as possible to avoid the whole opening again.
+At this point, the flux should change colour as you solder up the hole.
+You can now use the water as intended, but ensure a permanent repair is in place as soon as possible to prevent the hole from opening again.

 Copper wire